tymaestro/The-Sweat-Life/README.md

 [Pexels](https://www.pexels.com/) to find and download images.

-[Codemy](https://www.youtube.com/c/Codemycom) for simplified views structure.
+[Codemy](https://www.youtube.com/c/Codemycom) for a better understanding of a simplified views structure.

 ## Acknowledgements